alexculea/Preboot-Oxide/README.md

   - Facilitates easy & simple setup to get network booting working
   - Compatible with **an existing authoritative DHCP server** on the same network
   - Excellent maintainability and memory safety due to being written in Rust
+    - No Rust `unsafe` code in any of the network input processing logic.

 ## Supported platforms
 Should compile & work on all Unix derivatives - only tested on Debian Linux.